theAshel/portfolio/README.md

 ## Progression

-Currently and CSS design for mobile.
+CSS design for mobile done.
 Tablet and Desktop display is yet to do.

 ## Stack